ialbluwi/11102-f25/lesson-plans/oct9.md

 ## Suggested Teaching Method
 - Use **interactive live coding** with the students.
 Don't use slides.
-- Rely mostly on the python `REPL` instead of writing the program in a file, and then clicking on run.
+- Rely mostly on the Python `REPL` instead of writing the program in a file, and then clicking on run.
 This is more efficient.
 - You can summarize using very short bullet points on the side of the board, so that students can keep track of what was covered.

 ## Things To Cover